eehouse/xwords/README.md

 # CrossWords
-An open source implementation of rules of Scrabble(tm) for handhelds
+An open source implementation of the rules of Scrabble(tm) for handhelds

 # What I'm working on (updated 9 Feb 2023)

-Next release: reduce the number of mqtt messages when both sender and receiver are up-to-date.
+## *Next release*: reduce the number of mqtt messages when both sender and receiver are up-to-date.
-Status: in testing
+## *Status*: in testing

 After that:
 * Get back on the Google Play Store
 * Finish support of Duplicate-mode play
 * Enable rematch of three- and four-device games

 # CrossDbg
 CrossDbg is a separate Android app built from the same source as